keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 I’m not saying yoga asana doesn’t have its perks.
 It is hugely beneficial to the body.
 Through yoga you can absolutely learn how to more efficiently calm, and [find balance within](https://www.emilywyattsmiley.com/breathing), the nervous system.
 You practice and learn balance and mobility all while challenging your proprioception.
 Yoga is hard.
 Yoga is good.
 Yoga is wise.

-AND, twisting specifically does help stimulate some of our internal organs—especially those responsible for elimination, such as the large and small intestines.[^42] I remember the first time I experienced this.
+AND, twisting in specific ways can help stimulate some of our internal organs—especially those responsible for elimination, such as the large and small intestines.[^42] I remember the first time I experienced this.
 After a massive twist I very suddenly had to use the restroom.
 In a very, very real way.
 In the middle of class.

 ### Digestion and Twisting